Regent, Sierra Leone: History

 Regent was founded in 1812 to provide accommodation for Liberated Africans, who had been brought to Freetown by the British Royal Navy West Africa Squadron.
 The descendants of these liberated Africans, (along with the Jamaican Maroons and Nova Scotians) are the Creole people.
 Originally called Hogbrook, Regent was named in honour of the George IV of the United Kingdom, at the time Prince Regent of England.

 St Charles Church

 The St Charles’ Church was built in 1816 as part of the Parish Plan.
 This stone church was financed by the colonial government, and from 1817 the Church Missionary Society paid for a minister, a position taken up by Rev. William A. B. Johnson, nicknamed the “Apostle of Regent”.
-He was so successful in his evangelicalism that soon his congregation exceeded the 500 person capacity of the church, and a gallery was added so that another 200 worshippers could be catered for.
+He was so successful in his evangelism that soon his congregation exceeded the 500 person capacity of the church, and a gallery was added so that another 200 worshippers could be catered for.
 However after Johnson's death in 1823, the size of the congregation became much smaller.